anpawo/Mary/Documentation/Formal description of our language's grammar.md

 ; Defines a list of arguments, which can be variables or function types, separated by commas.

 <variable> ::= <identifier> ":" <type>
+; Declares a variable with a name and type.

 <identifier> ::= <letter> (<letter> | <digit>)*